CodeYourFuture/wordpress-module/lesson1.md

 ## The Course Project

-From now on, we will use the exercises to build a website.
-We will continue using and improving this website throughout the rest of the module.
+We will use the exercises to build a website.
+Throughout the rest of the module, we will use and improve this website

 ### Project Description

-What will the website do and who is the website for?
-Some text here that will be added when we know which project we're doing.
+**What will the website do and who is the website for?**

+(Refer to Steven's document or paste the project description here?)

 We will start with a very basic theme and improve it as we go along.